-Fadi heads our team in terms of appeals and public law Litigation where he has a wealth of experience in this area.
+Fadi is our head of appeals and public law Litigation and has a wealth of experience in this area.

 Fadi has a wealth of experience having started legal practice in 2007 at the age of 19 and has since progressed from Legal Clerk, Paralegal and completed his Training Contract.
 To date, he has handled major cases from employment disputes to deportations of foreign criminals whether in private practice or in the voluntary/charity sector where he has volunteered for several legal charitable organisations over a consistent period of time since October 2008.
 His cases often progress to the High Court and even the Court of Appeal where he has settled several pleadings.